Gradiance: The Mother of all Reductions

 Foucault’s Concept Discipline: A Systematic Analysis

-Graduate Essay by Govert Schuller Introduction In this essay I will primarily focus on the pivotal Foucauldian concept of discipline as developed in his influential 1975 study Discipline and Punish: The Birth of the Prison (hereafter DP).
-The plan of the paper is to first connect the concept with its immediate neighboring terms, especially punishment … Continue reading “Foucault’s Concept Discipline: A Systematic Analysis”
+Introduction.
+In this essay I will primarily focus on the pivotal Foucauldian concept of discipline as developed in his influential 1975 study Discipline and Punish: The Birth of the Prison (hereafter DP).
+The plan of the paper is to first connect the concept with its immediate neighboring terms, especially punishment and surveillance.
+Then I will … Continue reading “Foucault’s Concept Discipline: A Systematic Analysis”

 The Mechanics of Epistemic Contextualism

-Graduate Essay by Govert Schuller §1.0.
-General introduction A few years ago I happened to participate in a class on DeRose’s recent monograph The Case for Contextualism: Knowledge, Skepticism, and Context (vol. 1).
+§1.0.
+General introduction.
+A few years ago I happened to participate in a class on DeRose’s recent monograph The Case for Contextualism: Knowledge, Skepticism, and Context (vol. 1).
 We picked the text apart and read also papers by Moore, Unger, Lewis, Kaplan, Perry, Schiffer and a few more.
-In his … Continue reading “The Mechanics of Epistemic Contextualism”
+In his monograph DeRose was mainly concerned … Continue reading “The Mechanics of Epistemic Contextualism”

 The Dialectical Gyrations in and between Hegel and Marx